Skip to main content

 5. Other scholarly activity: In addition to the above material, the committee may also consider overall scholarly productivity including published papers, conference presentations, and awards as reported in graduate activity reports for supplemental evidence of overall potential.

-After these elements have been completed, the student meets with at least two graduate advising committee members and one advancement process committee member to discuss overall progress and expected recommendation to be made to the AP committee and faculty.
-The student should present the Advancement Portfolio for discussion with the committee members.
+After these elements have been completed, the student presents their AP Portfolio to their GAC and one AP Committee member to discuss overall progress and expected recommendation to be made to the AP committee and faculty.

 After the portfolio presentation the student’s primary advisor(s) provides a summary justification and one of the following three recommended outcomes of the advancement process to the AP committee: